Euro still looking for inspiration, yen firm

 Against commodity currencies, the dollar lost a bit of ground, allowing the Australian dollar to drift up to $1.0571, nearing the 4-month high around $1.0600 set last week.

 All eyes are on Australian employment numbers due at 0030 GMT.
-Forecasts centred on no jobs growth and a higher unemployment rate of 5.4 percent.
+Forecasts centered on no jobs growth and a higher unemployment rate of 5.4 percent.

 Any unexpected weakness in the report could see markets price in a bigger chance of an interest rate cut next month, a move that could possibly see the Aussie dollar slip.